w1bur/w1bur.github.io/_posts/2018-01-20-2018-north-american-collegiate-championship-contest.md

 * station must be on college campus
 * station must use college club callsign (W1BUR)
 * Maximum transmit power 100 Watts
+* students only

+## Results

+{% include figure
+image_path="/assets/images/2018/nacc_prelim.png"
+alt="College Amateur Radio Contest results table" caption="2018 NACC preliminary scores." %}

+It seems like there may be an antenna issue?
+Or unfavorable propagation?

 ## Notes